simon-ami/win-cli-mcp-server/README.md

 ## Security Considerations

 - Commands containing blocked terms are rejected
+- Potentially dangerous command arguments are blocked
+- Command injection protection can be enabled or disabled
 - Working directories are validated against allowed paths
 - Command length is limited by default
 - Shell processes are properly terminated